stolostron/hub-of-hubs-gitops/examples/README.md

     local: true
 ```
 #### non-k8s resources using modified subscriptions:
-The customized Subscription is extended with `spec.placement.hubOfHubsGitOps` field to hold the type of a resource processor.
+The customized Subscription is extended with `spec.placement.hubOfHubsGitOps` field to hold the path to an index file.
-Note that this sets the file-type for **all** the files present in the repository/git-path handled by the subscription.
+The index file is `{repo-path}/{annotations.git-path}/{spec.placement.hubOfHubsGitOps}`.

 The `spec.placement.local` field has to be set to true when the above field is set, otherwise the Subscription will be ignored.